What Do I Need to Know Before I Apply?

 Application Writing Workshops

-The Robinson Center will hosts online writing workshops in January and February for applicants to work with a current Robinson Center student to get support with their application materials.
-The RSVP for both events is now closed.
+The Robinson Center will hosts two online writing workshops in January to work with a current Robinson Center student to get support with their application materials.
+You can find the dates and RSVP for these sessions through the Robinson Center's Event Calendar.

 The Robinson Center understands the importance of providing prospective students with support during the application process.
 At the same time, it is important that we maintain a fair and objective admission process for all of our students whether they attend this session or not.
 Staff will be on hand to answer technical questions about the application process and the application itself, but will not be brainstorming and proofreading the essays with prospective students.